 This story was originally published November 15, 2018.
+It was updated on August 21, 2019, to include information on arrests made in the case.

 Just east of Central Avenue in downtown Phoenix, hundreds of people packed the sidewalks near Roosevelt and Third streets the night of October 5.
 They had gathered for First Friday, an art walk that helped the area dubbed Roosevelt Row garner national attention as one of the nation’s leading art districts.
 Some popped into galleries, looking at works by local artists.
 Others watched street-corner musicians or shopped artisan wares inside rows of white tents.